DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 #### What is the Overall Level Design?

 Right now, the game doesn't feel very magical because the levels are too ***grounded***; they feel like normal medieval fantasy levels.
+That is my bad, I sent you guys in the wrong direction.

+---

 Before, we mentioned that the game is supposed to have ***3 main areas*** that progressively get more difficult